Firefighter secures enhanced prosthetic limb and £1.5million in damages after refusing legal advice from union

 Legal experts prove accident was 'waiting to happen'

-Thanks to Digby Brown’s ability to access the right experts, we learned the hose pipe connecting the generator to the cutting gear was covered with tiny punctures which can appear as a result of the hose pipe being dragged over broken glass or metal shards at incidents.
+By accessing the right experts, we learned the hose pipe connecting the generator to the cutting gear was covered with tiny punctures which can appear as a result of the hose pipe being dragged over broken glass or metal shards at incidents.

 One of these punctures then caused a fine jet of hydraulic fluid to escape and pierce Ian’s leather safety gloves - this in turn caused toxic hydraulic fluid to enter his body and over time it broke down the tissue of Ian’s hand.